dime-coin/core-docs/docs/resources/glossary.md

 #### Stale Block

-Blocks which were successfully mined or staked but which aren't included on the current best block chain, likely because some other block at the same height had its chain extended first.
+Blocks which were successfully mined or staked but which aren't included on the current best blockchain, likely because some other block at the same height had its chain extended first.

 #### Standard Block Relay